DefaultLP/UnityEditorStyles/README.md

 | --- | --- | --- |
 | <h3>WhiteLabel</h3> | ![Alt text](Dark/img/WhiteLabel_text.png) | ![Alt text](Dark/img/WhiteLabel_textless.png) |

-Some styles were ment only for **text** purposes.
-A label without text is therefor kindof empty.
+Some styles were meant for **text** purposes only.
+A label without text is therefore kind of empty.
 <br><br>

 ### There is nothing in this style! (this time really!)